Laduntan Oyekanmi

-Chief Theresa Laduntan Oyekanmi is the 14th Iyalode of Ibadan.
-She is a scion of the Ladapo family of Abebi Ibadan and the Ayeye Area's Balogun Ibikunle family.
+Chief Theresa Laduntan Oyekanmi (born 1 October 1933) is the 14th Iyalode of Ibadan.
+She is a scion of the Ladapo family of Abebi Ibadan and the Ayeye area's Balogun Ibikunle family.

 Biography

-Laduntan Oyekanmi was born in Ibadan, Nigeria on October 3, 1933.
-In the 1960s, she studied nursing in England and married Prince 'Diti Oyekanmi of the royal Matanmi Family of Osogbo, Osun State, on August 12, 1961.
+Laduntan Oyekanmi was born in Ibadan, Nigeria into the family of late Chief Emmanuel Aremu Ladapo, the then Seriki Balogun of Ibadanland (1875–1971) and Madam Akanke Ladapo, on 1 October 1933.
+Laduntan Oyekanmi pursued her primary education at Sacred Heart Convent School in Ibadan from 1945 to 1950.
+She then attended Saint Agnes Teachers Training College in Maryland, Lagos, for her tertiary education from 1951 to 1954.
+Subsequently, she traveled to Scotland and undertook preliminary nursing training at Victoria General Hospital in Kirkcaldy from 1958 to 1961.
+In 1961, she commenced her midwifery training at St. Mary’s Hospital, Whittington, London.
+Following this, she advanced to Battersea College of Technology (now the University of Surrey) for her health visitors training from 1963 to 1964.
+On 12 August 1961, she married Prince Diti Oyekanmi of the royal Matanmi Family of Osogbo, Osun State.
 She worked as a nurse at the University College Hospital in Ibadan until her retirement.
-Prince Oyekanmi, her husband, was a commissioner in the old Western region in the 1970s and served in the cabinet of former Military Governor of Oyo State, Major General David M. Jemibewon.
+Prince Oyekanmi, her husband, was a commissioner in the old Western Region in the 1970s and served in the cabinet of former Military Governor of Oyo State, Major General David M. Jemibewon.

-She became the Iyalode in July 2019, succeeding Aminat Abiodun.
+On 17 October 1975, Laduntan was installed as Bada Iyalode of Ibadanland, by the 33rd Olubadan of Ibadanland, the late Oba Shittu Akintola, Oyetunde II, 1972–1976.
+She became Iyalode in July 2019, succeeding Aminatu Abiodun.